ribs.archives.GridArchive

 Returns archive indices for the given batch of measures.

 First, values are clipped to the bounds of the measure space.
-Then, the values are mapped to cells; e.g. cell 5 along dimension 0 and cell 3 along dimension 1.
+Then, the values are mapped to indices in the grid, e.g., cell 5 along dimension 0 and cell 3 along dimension 1.
+We convert these grid indices to integer indices with numpy.ravel_multi_index() and return the result.

-As an example, the grid indices can be used to access boundaries of a measure value’s cell.
+As an example, grid indices can be used to access boundaries of a measure value’s cell.
 For example, the following retrieves the lower and upper bounds of the cell along dimension 0:

 # Access only element 0 since this method operates in batch.